caskdata/cdap-packs/README.rst

-`Twitter-pack: </cdap-twitter-pack/>`_ Twitter Integration The Twitter-pack library is designed to ease the CDAP apps development tasks that require integration with Twitter, such as pulling a tweets stream.
+`Twitter-pack: </cdap-twitter-pack/>`_ Twitter Integration The Twitter-pack library is designed to ease the CDAP apps development tasks that require integration with Twitter, such as pulling from a public stream of tweets.

 `Kafka-Flow-pack: </cdap-kafka-pack/cdap-kafka-flow/>`_ Kafka Flow Integration The Kafka-Flow-pack library is designed to ease the CDAP Flow development tasks that require integration with Kafka,